Hestabit/craft-ajaxinate/README.md

 ## Installation.

-To install the plugin, follow these instructions.
+To install the plugin, follow the below instructions.

 1. Open your terminal and go to your Craft project: